-Protocol: a set of orders constrained by rules and algorithms that define the care of a patient with a specific condition and requires an order by a prescriber to be initiated.
+Clinical Protocol: A set of assessments and interventions constrained by rules and algorithms that define the care of a patient with a specific condition and requires an order by a prescriber to be initiated.
 These are posted in PolicyStat and may be incorporated into clinical pathways.
-Questions may be directed to Sarah Ciriaco as this process is being revised.
+Questions may be directed to Donnetta Perkins as this process is being revised.

 For an outline of the process of developing a pathway at Children's, please take a look at our User's Guide.
 If you are ready to develop a pathway, please fill out an Improvement Team Charter and the Pathway Steering Committee will help get you started in the right direction.